kaliypsocraft/something-awesome/REPORT.md

 - Wrote Something Awesome Project Write-Ups on a markdown file ready to transfer over.
 - Finished 12 CTF challenges related to SAP.
 - Attended B-Sides!
+- There was a talk on exploitation of AI models and modern cryptographic attacks which intrigued me.
 - Engaged in discussions with industry professionals during the B-Sides event, gaining insights into emerging trends in cybersecurity.
 - Developed a better understanding of different types of XSS attacks and their mitigations.